na2axl/G.R.I.D/README.md

 ```

 [G.R.I.D + example templates](http://na2axl.github.io/G.R.I.D/files/G.R.I.D-plus-examples.zip)
-package have all you need to use G.R.I.D on your website, and all the example
+package has all you need to use G.R.I.D on your website, and all the example
 templates.
 Once downloaded, unzip the file to see this structure :

 ```